RanvierMUD/ranviermud/docs/extending/areas/quests.md

 };
 ```

-Now, when the player enters `Test Room 1` they will be given the quest `Find a Weapon` (assuming
+Now, when the player enters `Test Room 1` they will be given the quest `Journey Begins` (assuming
 they don't already have the quest activated or completed).

 ## Displaying progress/completion